Tractable Algorithms for Changepoint Detection in Player Performance Metrics: Discussion

 \section{Discussion}

-In this paper we present methods for quantifying metric stabilization, as well as tractable algorithms for detecting changepoints in binary and continuous player performance metrics.
-In particular, we propose the use of a likelihood based changepoint detection algorithm combined with split sample inference, using either nonparametric tests or tests appropriate to the underlying data distribution.
-Furthermore, hypothesis tests can incorporate a shift parameter, allowing users to only flag changes larger than a pre-specified magnitude.
-We demonstrate the application of this algorithm on batter plate discipline metrics and pitcher fastball velocity.
-Our method is able to flag velocity changes in 91\% of pitchers that transitioned from a relief to starting role in the 2023 or 2024 MLB season.
+In this paper we present tractable methods for detecting changepoints in binary and continuous player performance metrics.
+In particular, we propose a likelihood-based changepoint detection framework combined with split-sample inference, using either nonparametric tests or tests appropriate to the underlying data distribution.
+Hypothesis tests can additionally incorporate a shift parameter, allowing users to restrict attention to changes exceeding a pre-specified magnitude.

+Through simulation studies, we show that the proposed procedure achieves reliable Type I error control under a range of data-generating settings and retains meaningful power to detect practically relevant changes.
+We then demonstrate the utility of the method on MLB data, applying it to batter plate discipline metrics and pitcher fastball velocity.
+Our approach flags velocity changes in 91\% of pitchers who transitioned from a relief to starting role during the 2023 or 2024 MLB seasons.
 Furthermore, we find that for some metrics more than 60\% of detected changes occur in-season.

 While this work draws on existing changepoint detection literature, methods are combined in a way specifically tailored to this setting.
 In particular, the inclusion of split-sample inference with hypothesis tests that allow for a shift parameter allows users to better control the Type I error rate as well as have more control over the magnitude of changes detected.
-Furthermore, existing R packages for changepoint detection generally do not handle binary data well, as calculations are typically based on the normal distribution \citep{killick2014changepoint, lindeloev2024mcp_packages}.
+Furthermore, we expand on existing R packages for changepoint detection \citep{killick2014changepoint, lindeloev2024mcp_packages} by providing functionality for binary sequences and split sample inference.
 We provide an R implementation of all methods at \url{https://github.com/akglazer/sports-changepoint}.

-We chose to focus on plate discipline metrics and fastball velocity as those metrics are less likely to be influenced by other factors such as the opponent and ballpark.
-However, fastball velocity can experience small fluctuations throughout a game as a pitcher fatigues.
-Future research could investigate the impact of fatigue on pitcher performance and integrate this into changepoint detection methods.
+We chose to focus on plate discipline metrics and fastball velocity because these metrics are commonly monitored by teams and are less directly influenced by contextual aggregation than outcome-based statistics such as batting average or earned run average.
+Nonetheless, these metrics are not fully context-free.
+For example, fastball velocity can exhibit some within-game fluctuations due to fatigue or environmental conditions.
+While our simulation studies suggest that the proposed split-sample procedure maintains Type I error control under mild dependence, future work could more explicitly model temporal dependence and contextual factors within the changepoint detection framework.

 In this paper we primarily focus on detecting changes in means, however, the methods could easily be extended to look for changes in variance or other distributional characteristics.
 Furthermore, a nonparametric approach could be employed instead of the likelihood ratio-based method when the underlying data distribution is unknown.
 For example, one could use a divergence measure, as in \citet{matteson2014nonparametric}, instead of a likelihood ratio test statistic.